← Back to Blog

 • Different definitions

-For sales leaders, this creates friction:
+For sales leaders, that creates friction:

 • Conflicting answers in meetings

-• Debates about numbers instead of decisions
+• Debates about the numbers instead of decisions

 • Slower alignment across teams